ruya05/ruya_project/README.md

 ## Overview

-This project implements a secure, low-latency VR teleoperation system for controlling a quadruped robot (Hiwonder Jethexa) using Meta Quest Pro.
+This project implements a secure, low-latency VR teleoperation system for controlling a hexapod robot (Hiwonder Jethexa) using Meta Quest Pro.
 The system enables remote operation in hazardous environments with real-time video feedback and environmental monitoring.

 **Use Cases:**
 - Industrial inspection in hazardous areas